BBC recommends VPNs after China block

-The BBC has recommended using VPNs after its website was blocked in China.
+The BBC has recommended Chinese users employ a VPN after its website was blocked in the country.

-The move came after the BBC looked to up its security by changing its addresses from HTTP to HTTPS.
+The move came after the BBC looked to increase its website's security by changing its addresses from HTTP to HTTPS.

 However the move has fallen foul of Chinese censors, with all BBC News pages blocked in the country over the past week.